How Does Altitude Affect Climate?

 As already mentioned earlier in this post, temperatures continue to decrease as altitude keeps increasing.
 Atmospheric pressure also continues to drop with an increase in height.

-The combination of both processes contributes to locations at higher altitudes to receive a significantly higher amount of precipitation than low-lying regions.
+The combination of both processes contributes to locations at higher altitudes receiving a significantly higher amount of precipitation than low-lying regions.
 Please note that sufficient moisture must be present in the air for any precipitation to take place.

 The type of precipitation, however, depends on how low the temperature has dropped when condensation takes place.